brikis98/infrastructure-as-code-talk/README.md

 2. An example [rails-frontend microservice](./rails-frontend) that makes an HTTP call to the sinatra-backend and renders the result as HTML.
 This app includes a [Dockerfile](./rails-frontend/Dockerfile) to package it as a Docker container.
-3. A [docker-compose.yml](./docker-compose.yml) file to deploy Docker containers so you can see how the two microservices work together in the development environment.
-We are using [Docker Links](https://docs.docker.com/engine/userguide/networking/default_network/dockerlinks/) as a very lightweight "service discovery" mechanism that allows the services to communicate with each other.
+3. A [docker-compose.yml](./docker-compose.yml) file to deploy both Docker containers so you can see how the two microservices work together in the development environment.
+To allow the services to talk to each other, we are using [Docker Links](https://docs.docker.com/engine/userguide/networking/default_network/dockerlinks/) as a simple "service discovery" mechanism.
-4. [Terraform templates](./terraform-templates) to deploy the Docker containers for both services on Amazon's [EC2 Container Service (ECS)](https://aws.amazon.com/ecs/) so you can see how the two microservices work together in the production environment.
-We deploy an [Elastic Load Balancer (ELB)](https://aws.amazon.com/elasticloadbalancing/) in front of each service and use Terraform to pass through the ELB details using the same environment variables as Docker Links as a very lightweight "service discovery" mechanism that allows the services to communicate with each other.
+4. [Terraform templates](./terraform-templates) to deploy both Docker containers on Amazon's [EC2 Container Service (ECS)](https://aws.amazon.com/ecs/) so you can see how the two microservices work together in the production environment.
+To allow the services to talk to each other, we deploy an [Elastic Load Balancer (ELB)](https://aws.amazon.com/elasticloadbalancing/) in front of each service and use Terraform to pass the ELB URLs between services.
+We are using the same environment variables as Docker Links, so this acts as a simple "service discovery" mechanism that works in both dev and prod.

 **Note**: This repo is for demonstration purposes only and should NOT be used to run anything important.
-For production-ready version of these templates and many other types of infrastructure (e.g. using [Consul](https://www.consul.io/) for proper service discovery), check out [Atomic Squirrel](http://atomic-squirrel.net/).
+For production-ready version of these templates and many other types of infrastructure (e.g. using a more robust service discovery mechanism such as [Consul](https://www.consul.io/)), check out [Atomic Squirrel](http://atomic-squirrel.net/).

 ## How to run the microservices locally